 1.1.
-Document Management
+HAS Design Standards Document Management

 - 1.1.1.
-The proposed framework for the Standards provides opportunities to continually enhance and expand the content over time.
-The Houston Airport System (HAS) Infrastructure Division will manage the content and update documents periodically.
+The Houston Airport System (HAS) Infrastructure Division will manage the content and update this document periodically to continually enhance and expand the content over time.
 The goal of this "living document" is to maintain existing information and provide an efficient framework for incorporating newer design criteria in the future.
-As information is gathered from future design and construction projects, HAS will review the applicability of creating, revising, or replacing content to address new technologies, materials, and methods.
+As information is gathered from future design and construction projects, HAS will review the applicability of creating, revising, or replacing content to address new technologies, materials and methods.

 - 1.1.2.
 The Asset Engineering Department within the HAS Infrastructure Division will be responsible for evaluating and recommending approval to the Change Review Committee (CRC).

 - 1.1.3.
 Change or variance requests may be initiated from the following groups:

 - HAS Internal Teams

 - Airlines

-- Consultants, Contractors, and Vendors
+- · Consultants, Contractors, and Vendors

 - Governmental Agencies